consolelog/rock-songs-task/README.md

 ## Submission

 Rename the parent directory of these files to include your name, then zip or tar.gz it.
-Please email us your solution along with your CV to pius@streamtime.net.
+Please email us your solution along with your CV, references and any relevant work samples to pius@streamtime.net.